dsyme/dsyme-presentations/design-notes/notes-on-learning-fsharp-2.md

 | _ -> printfn $"unknown"
 ```

 That is, in F# we don't really extract properties in **patterns** - we extract properties in **expressions**.
-We believe this is
+This is
-much, much more readable.
+much more readable.
+Everyone understand a property expression.
+Few people understand property patterns, especially nested ones.
+Even fewer can accurately tell you how many times the property
+will be invoked during pattern matching.

 There is in fact [a proposal to add property patterns](https://github.com/fsharp/fslang-suggestions/issues/968) and we might eventually do
 it, but on the whole we will always much prefer to put the property access in an expression not a pattern.
 This is because